Criticality (10): A Pound of Blow, A Pump of Shotgun

 “It’s refreshing to see that some of your workers – I’d imagine handlers, naked.”

 “Nobody in the formulation area is allowed clothing.
-I’m not so much concerned with the security aspects as I am the inventory aspects.
+I’m not so much concerned with the security aspects as I am with the inventory aspects.
 Can’t have people stealing and taking home the product, you know?
 We’re not making office supplies here.”

 “I call it Migraine Manaqua.”